 When we were young, many of us learned that certain emotions are bad or wrong to feel or express.
 For instance, if we expressed naturally arising emotions such as frustration, fear, or sadness, perhaps our parents believed those emotions are harmful and so attempted to squelch their expression.
-Similarly, if we expressed joy, excitement, or exuberance, believe it or not, sometimes our parents can hold the belief that those emotions are also wrong to express in excess, and so they will teach us (in a variety of creative ways) that the expression of those energies is not acceptable.
+Similarly, if we expressed joy, excitement, or exuberance, believe it or not, sometimes our parents can believe those emotions are also wrong to express in excess, and so they will teach us (in a variety of creative ways) that the expression of those energies is not acceptable.

 As young children, we depend upon our caregivers for survival.
 This means that our basic autonomic survival mechanisms will engage when our caregivers strongly disapprove of something we are doing or expressing, and we’ll begin to mold ourselves in whatever ways are necessary to meet their expectations and demands.
 If our caregivers clearly do not want us to feel or express certain emotions, we will begin to resist or repress those emotions whenever they arise in us.
 This resistance/repression is actually an internal protective mechanism formed to keep us safe—that is, safely away from feeling or expressing the emotions we aren’t allowed to feel, given our circumstances.
 This protective mechanism becomes ingrained and autonomic; that is, it will be triggered automatically whenever these “dangerous” emotions begin to arise in us, effectively keeping us away from feeling or expressing them.
 The amazing thing is all this happens without our conscious minds needing to do anything!

 So, what is important about this distinction between emotion and states of suffering?
 Well, if you have been around the block in the self-help world, I’m sure you’ve heard by now how important it is to “feel your emotions.”
-But, the problem is if you think that the rage, the anxiety, the shame, the depression, the restlessness, etc., are the emotions everyone is telling you you’re supposed to be feeling, you might be wondering when the healing is going to start because you still feel like crap even though you keep feeling all these “emotions” again and again.
+But, the problem is if you think that the rage, the anxiety, the shame, the depression, the restlessness, etc., are the emotions everyone is telling you you’re supposed to be feeling, you might be wondering when the healing is going to start because you still feel like crap even though you keep feeling all these “emotions.”
 After all, you are feeling these things… over and over again… so shouldn’t you be healing by now?

 The natural energy (the true emotion), when actually experienced and allowed to move in a way that is not overwhelming, feels nothing at all like these forms of suffering.
 In fact, when I started to feel authentic emotion, it was hard for me to even label it because it was so different than what I had been experiencing (depression) for so many years.
 A real emotion, when felt fully, rises in me like a wave, crests, and then naturally dissipates.
 It is simply an energy wave with a certain “flavor” that moves through me.
 It is powerful, yes, but it does not continually spin and never resolve.
 Actually, in my experience, it feels good to feel real emotion, no matter what flavor that emotion might take.

 It is actually very easy to distinguish between states of suffering and the movement of real emotion.
 States of suffering such as I described above (rage, shame, anxiety, depression, etc.) will come in repeating patterns.
 The feelings will be triggered and arise over and over again, with no real resolution, no matter how much they are “felt.”
-There will be patterned thoughts, beliefs, and body sensations that arise at the same time.
+There will be patterned thoughts, beliefs, and physiological/physical changes that arise at the same time.
 Also, the states will probably escalate over time because it takes more and more energy to repress more and more emotion, thus greater suffering is present in the resistance and repression.
 In contrast, a real emotion is a one-time deal.
 It will move through like a wave, and it will do so rather quickly.
 That doesn’t mean a similar emotion won’t arise again, but it won’t feel like it’s the same thing happening over and over again with no resolution or progress.

 Because these states of suffering become repeating patterns that get more intense over time, they are often labeled as mental illnesses such as anxiety disorder, depression, bipolar disorder, etc. Eventually, the suffering can also become a significant contributor to physical diseases and disorders, such as autoimmune conditions, chronic pain, chronic fatigue, inflammatory conditions, and more.

 Perhaps by now you can see how these states of suffering distract us away from experiencing the underlying emotion because we become focused on the suffering itself.
 Our attention turns toward trying to get rid of the suffering.
 We take drugs to treat the depression and anxiety and chronic pain.
 We read self-help books to try to fix our “destructive belief systems.”
-Because we have learned that the underlying emotions are wrong or dangerous to feel, our suffering—which is the protective mechanism itself—is actually designed to distract us away from feeling the original emotion.
+But because we unconsciously believe that the underlying emotions are wrong or dangerous to feel, our suffering—which is the protective mechanism itself—is actually designed to distract us away from feeling the original emotion.
 That’s its job!
 Essentially, we become hypnotized by our own suffering.
 As you can see, our protective mechanisms are very effective at keeping us away from the emotions we aren’t supposed to feel.